 BYLAW V. Seal and Insignia of the Society

 Section 1.The Seal of the Society.
-The Seal of the Society shall show a wreath of laurel, typifying the honorary character of membership in the Society, arranged as an oval and enclosing the words "Sigma Xi, The Scientific Research Society" at the top, and the motto, in Greek, at the bottom.
+The Seal of the Society shall show a wreath of laurel, typifying the honorary character of membership in the Society, arranged as an oval and enclosing the words "Sigma Xi, The Scientific Research Honor Society" at the top, and the motto, in Greek, at the bottom.
 These words shall form an inner oval, concentric with the first, punctuated with ten stars, and enclosing a field illuminated by a Grecian lamp to represent the Lamp of Research.
 Above the lamp, in the field of illumination, shall be placed the monogram of the Society and the date, 1886, when it was founded.

 Motion # 5 Creation of Affiliate Circle

+BYLAW VI.
+Sigma Xi Affiliate Circle

+Section 1.Criteria for Affiliation.
+Individuals eligible to join the Sigma Xi Affiliate Circle as set forth in Article VIII of the Constitution, may include science enthusiasts who have a passion for the advancement of research, college students pursuing studies in a science or engineering field, teachers who educate and encourage future researchers, technicians who educate and encourage future researchers and practicing clinicians who translate research results into improved health.

+Section 2.Annual Dues.
+Dues for Sigma Xi Affiliates shall be recommended annually by the Committee on Finance and approved by the Board of Directors of Sigma Xi.

+Section 3.Certificate of Affiliation.
+Upon admisttion to the Sigma Xi Circle, each new Affiliate shall receive a certificate of affiliation which shall be in a form approved by the Assembly of Delegates, bear the Seal of the Society and be signed by the President of the Society and the Executive Director.

 Motion # 6 Creation of Sigma Xi Explorer

+BYLAW VII.Sigma Xi Explorer.

+Section 1.Criteria for Sigma Xi Explorer.As set forth in Article IX of the Constitution, any Individual in Kindergarten through Twelfth grade who has presented science project at a science fair, together with a letter of recommendation from a science or Science, Technology, Engineering and Mathematics (STEM) teacher, is eligible for election to be a Sigma Xi Explorer in the Society.

+Section 2.Annual Dues.
+Dues for Sigma Xi Explorer shall be recommended annually by the Committee on Finances and approved by the Board of Directors of Sigma Xi.

+Section 3.Sigma Xi Explorer shall have option to form a Sigma Xi Club led by a Sigma Xi full or associate member of the local chapter.
+Sigma Xi Clubs may be in person or virtual/networked.